 How we did it | First, we took our 3D scanning machine to Cargill’s Wolverhampton base.
 Within minutes, every crumb and crevice in the selected chicken fillets had been captured as scanned data that could be used to print directly from.

-The team then used this data to create 15 astonishingly realistic replicas using SLS printing.
+The team then used this data to create 15 astonishingly realistic 3D prototypes using SLS printing.